Firebase Extensions help you reduce time spent on development, maintenance, and growth of your app.

 The official Firebase extensions are developed and tested by Firebase and Firebase Extensions partner services.
 These extensions are reliable and secure.

 Browse official Firebase extensions

-Browse official Firebase extensions from the following sources:
+Browse official Firebase extensions in the Extensions Marketplace.

 View the source code of an extension